KyserClark/Hacking-Notes/Hashcat/Attacks.md

 * https://hashes.com/

-*These tools many need to be installed*
+*These tools may need to be installed*
 ```
 hashid
 ```